lozuponelab/q2-SCNIC/community_tutorial.md

 q2-SCNIC is available via bioconda so installing is easy.
 Just enter into your qiime 2 conda environment and use this command:
 ```
-conda install q2-SCNIC
+conda install -c lozuponelab q2-SCNIC
 ```
 That's it.

-Note: This adds two additional packages, as well as their dependencies, into your qiime 2 environment.
-Let us know if this affects your usage of qiime 2 by raising an issue [here](https://github.com/shafferm/q2-SCNIC) or by posting on the [qiime 2 forum.](https://forum.qiime2.org) You also can [install a new qiime 2 environment](https://docs.qiime2.org/2018.6/install/) and install q2-SCNIC there to avoid any conflicts with already installed plugins.
+Note: This adds a few additional packages into your qiime 2 environment.
+Let us know if this affects your usage of qiime 2 by raising an issue [here](https://github.com/shafferm/q2-SCNIC) or by posting on the [qiime 2 forum.](https://forum.qiime2.org) You also can [install a new qiime 2 environment](https://docs.qiime2.org/2018.8/install/native/#install-qiime-2-within-a-conda-environment) and install q2-SCNIC there to avoid any conflicts with already installed plugins.

 ## Getting data for q2-SCNIC
-To run q2-SCNIC you need to start with a [Feature table.](https://docs.qiime2.org/2018.6/semantic-types/#common-semantic-types) You can do this tutorial with one of your own that you have imported or generate with qiime 2 or with a sample one.
+To run q2-SCNIC you need to start with a [Feature table.](https://docs.qiime2.org/2018.8/semantic-types/#common-semantic-types) You can do this tutorial with one of your own that you have imported or generate with qiime 2 or with a sample one.
 If you already have a feature table to start with you can skip to Running q2-SCNIC.

 ### Downloading an example feature table
 Use this command to download a sample figure table for analysis with q2-SCNIC.